edgelearn/react_refactoring/README.md

 4. Create a component named Input.js that has the following features:

+* onChange event handler that takes in an onChange from props and calls it with the name and the newest value in the event.

 * render function that takes in the value and name from props and applies it to an input field.

-* onChange event handler that takes in an onChange from props and calls it with the name and the newest value in the event.
+It also applies the onChange function created above

 5. Replace all off the input fields added to App.js with the Input.js component you created.